bitnami-labs/sealed-secrets/CONTRIBUTING.md

 Once the release passes all validations and is published, it is merged into `released`.

+Note that currently the release process is done in 2 steps, first the container images, then the chart using them.
+Both events must be merged in the `released` branch.

 #### Hot-fixing releases

 If there is a need to urgently fix a show-stopper issue in the latest released version.
 There is no need to wait for the next release train for a new release to happen.